Chlorpropamide: Cautions and contraindications

 Chlorpropamide and other sulfonylureas encourage weight gain, so they are generally not favored for use in very obese patients.
 Metformin (Glucophage) is considered a better drug for these patients.
 Sulfonylureas should be used with caution or generally avoided in patients with hepatic and renal impairment, patients with porphyria, patients who are breastfeeding, patients with ketoacidosis, and elderly patients.
-Chlorpropamide, while effective in the treatment of diabetics in patients of Chinese descent, should never be used in people of Mongolian descent.

 Other side effects

 The most common side effects are skin related, such as rashes, photoallergy and (in rare cases) Stevens–Johnson syndrome.
 Less common side effects of chlorpropamide include gastrointestinal symptoms such as nausea, vomiting, and diarrhea.
 It may cause facial flushing after the ingestion of alcohol.
 In very high doses it can increase secretion of antidiuretic hormone (ADH), which can lead to hyponatremia.
 It also markedly raises the serum level of alkaline phosphatase.

 Chemical properties

 Chlorpropamide is a white crystalline powder with no characteristic taste or smell.
 It exhibits polymorphism.
 Its acid dissociation constant pKa is 5.0 at 20 °C.